andratr/sle-master-course/README.md

 - to run an individual test.

-You can find different types of tests in the file `alltests.ql`, divided over different sections.
-Below we detail three kinds of tests: static checking, dynamics semantics and syntax, and rendering.
+You can find different types of tests in the file `alltests.ql`, divided over different sections: static checking, dynamics semantics and syntax, and rendering.
-You can use the file to test your implementation of the type checker and the interpreter.
+You should use this file to test your implementation of the type checker and the interpreter.

 ## Course Schedule